-The SEND Governor: Phil Robbins
+The SEND Governor: Jo Lally

-Responsible for Making sure that the necessary support is given for any child with SEND who attends the school.
+Making sure that the necessary support is given for any child with SEND who attends the school.

 What are the different types of support available for children with SEND at Clapham Terrace Primary School?

 a) Class teacher input, via excellent targeted classroom teaching (Quality First Teaching).